jykim74/jykim74.github.io/README.md

 - 👋 Hi, I’m jykim74 and I am korean (I am not good at english.
 I need to learn english more. )
 - 👀 I’m interested in PKI programs and I have developed these programs with Openssl3 and QT.
-- 🌱 [The BerEditor](https://jykim74.tistory.com/36) is a tool for decoding and encoding BER and DER. [[BerEditor GroupsBoard]]( https://groups.google.com/g/bereditor )
+- 🌱 [The BerEditor](https://jykim74.github.io/software/2023/04/13/BerEditor.html) is a tool for decoding and encoding BER and DER.
-- 💞️ [The CertMan](https://jykim74.tistroy.com/37) is a tool for managing X.509 Certificate and CRL. [[CertMan GroupsBoard]]( https://groups.google.com/g/certman )
+- 💞️ [The CertMan](https://jykim74.github.io/software/2023/04/13/CertMan.html) is a tool for managing X.509 Certificate and CRL.
-- ✨ [The CryptokiMan](https://jykim74.tistory.com/38) is a tool for managing HSM device with cryptoki library. [[CryptokiMan GroupsBoard]]( https://groups.google.com/g/cryptokiman )
+- ✨ [The CryptokiMan](https://jykim74.github.io/software/2023/04/13/CryptokiMan.html) is a tool for managing HSM device with cryptoki library.
 - 📫 The PKILib is not public.( I have not plan to publish the library yet. )
 - My main blog is [https://jykim74.tistory.com](https://jykim74.tistory.com)